 With simple dimensional arguments and without any calculation, we have recovered the mean field exponents, which could lead us to the (incorrect) conclusion that these values are constrained by dimensional analysis.
-Indeed, we have mentioned that the mean field values of the critical exponents are not correct for d < 4: cf. table [1]!
-This raises the interesting question: if scaling laws are expected, and they are indeed observed in experiments, how can we understand that the values of the critical exponents deviate from their mean field values?
+Indeed, we have mentioned that the mean field values of the critical exponents are not correct for d < 4: cf. table 1!
+This raises the interesting question : if scaling laws are expected, and they are indeed observed in experiments, how can we understand that the values of the critical exponents deviate from their mean field values ?
 The answer lies in the existence of a length scale which is "hidden" in the continuous formulation.
-The Ginzburg-Landau theory suggests that the only relevant length scale is the correlation length ξ , however this is deeply wrong: close to the critical point, fluctuations are important at all length scales, down to the microscopic cutoff (lattice spacing ε).
-This implies that the correct scaling functions should also involve the UV cutoff.
-For example, consider the correlation length, which could thus be constructed from the two characteristic lengths ε and $1/\sqrt{|A|}$:
+The Ginzburg-Landau theory suggests that the only relevant length scale is the correlation length ξ , however this is deeply wrong : close to the critical point, fluctuations are important at all length scales, down to the microscopic cutoff (lattice spacing ε).
+This implies that the formulation (7.58) is misleading : being purely continuous, whatever means the path integral, it disregards the importance of the UV cutoff when $T \to T_c$.
+37 where f is a scaling dimensionless function.
+The scaling assumption then authorizes a correlation length exponent different from 1/2: imagine that $f(x) \sim x^{-\theta}$ for $x \to 0$, then we have $\xi \propto |t|^{-\theta-1/2}$, i.e.